aspect-build/workflows-images/README.md

-# Aspect Workflows images
+# Aspect Workflows Starter Images

-Collection of packer scripts to create AMIs and GCP images for use with Aspect Workflows.
+Collection of packer scripts to create machine images for use with Aspect Workflows used to build Aspect Workflows starter images for AWS and GCP.

+> [!TIP]
+> These open source packer scripts may also be used as references for building custom machine images for Aspect Workflows.

 ## Variants